Genome skimming: Advantages

 Genome skimming is a cost-effective, rapid and reliable method to generate large shallow datasets, since several datasets (plastid, mitochondrial, nuclear) are generated per run.
-It is very simple to implement, requires less lab work and optimization, and does not require a priori knowledge of the organism nor its genome size.
+It is simple to implement, requires less lab work and optimization, and does not require a priori knowledge of the organism nor its genome size.
 This provides a low-risk avenue for biological inquiry and hypothesis generation without a huge commitment of resources.

 Genome skimming is an especially advantageous approach regarding cases where the genomic DNA may be old and degraded from chemical treatments, such as specimens from herbarium and museum collections, a largely untapped genomic resource.
 Genome skimming allows for the molecular characterization of rare or extinct species.
 The preservation processes in ethanol often damage the genomic DNA, which hinders the success of standard PCR protocols and other amplicon-based approaches.
 This presents an opportunity to sequence samples with very low DNA concentrations, without the need for DNA enrichment or amplification.
 Library preparation for specific to genome skimming has been shown to work with as low as 37 ng of DNA (0.2 ng/ul), 135-fold less than recommended by Illumina.

 Although genome skimming is mostly used to extract high-copy plastomes and mitogenomes, it can also provide partial sequences of low-copy nuclear sequences.
 These sequences may not be sufficiently complete for phylogenomic analysis, but can be sufficient for designing PCR primers and probes for hybridization-based approaches.

 Genome skimming is not dependent on any specific primers and remains unaffected by gene rearrangements.